-Two additional programs were considered duplicative of current DCEO programs, for which future funding is uncertain.
+Two additional programs were considered duplicative of current DCEO programs and are not included.
 Both programs target public buildings.
 The Direct Install - Public Facilities program was also considered to be potentially duplicative of the existing Small Business direct install program.